Operation Rubicon: History

 In 1992, Hans Bühler, a Swiss employee of Crypto AG, was detained in Iran.
-After nine and a half months in custody, he was released on January 4, 1994, on payment of 1.4 billion rial bail (about 925,000 euros or 1.5 million Swiss francs), after originally being asked for $1 million.
-The amount was paid by the German BND, but Bühler was fired by his employer shortly after his release.
+After nine and a half months in custody, he was released on January 4, 1994, on payment of 1.4 billion rial bail (about €925,000 or CHF 1.5 million), after originally being asked for $1 million.
+The amount was paid by the BND, but Bühler was fired by his employer shortly after his release.
 It later emerged that Bühler had not known about the tampered devices and had begun to make critical comments about the operation to the media.
-According to CIA accounts, the Hydra affair, the internal code name for what happened to Bühler, was "the most serious security breach in the history of the program."
+According to CIA accounts, the HYDRA affair, the internal code name for what happened to Bühler, was "the most serious security breach in the history of the program".

 In 1993, the BND sold its shares in Crypto AG for $17 million.
-According to former Chancellery Minister under Helmut Kohl Bernd Schmidbauer, the Chancellery decided to pull out of the operation because the political risks were now rated much higher after Bühler's arrest.
+According to Bernd Schmidbauer, a former Chancellery Minister under Helmut Kohl, the Chancellery decided to pull out of the operation because the political risks were now rated much higher after Bühler's arrest.
 For example, the threat situation for Germany was apparently assessed differently after the end of the Cold War than in previous years, and relations between the states of Europe improved.
 After the U.S. withdrew from the company, Crypto AG was split into two companies in 2018.
-The new management had no knowledge of activities prior to 2018, the company stated when asked.
+The new management claimed when asked that it had no knowledge of activities prior to 2018.